ok-nick/opensource.contentauth.org/docs/manifest/reading/ingredients-reading.md

 ## Validation results

-See [Validation results](json-ref/reader#validationresults) in the manifest JSON reference.
+The [ValidationResults](/docs/manifest/json-ref/reader#validationresults) object contains the the validation results for the active manifest and any changes to ingredients.

 When ingredients are added, the SDK validates their Content Credentials (if any).
 However, the validation status of an ingredient does not imply anything about the validation status of the composed asset containing the ingredient.
 In other words:
 - A composed asset's Content Credentials may be valid, but one or more of its ingredients may have invalid Content Credentials.
 For example, test file [adobe-20220124-XCA.jpg](https://contentcredentials.org/verify?source=https://c2pa.org/public-testfiles/image/jpeg/adobe-20220124-XCA.jpg)